 Autistic Spectrum Disorder (ASD)

-As part of our mainstream building, we have a dedicated space for our ASD unit.
-This space is a part of the main building but slightly more difficult to access than other classrooms, giving it a feeling of security and safety for autistic students with EHCPs.
-Since 2015, this space and teaching assistants have been supporting autistic students with mainstream setting, by providing a 'removed' space for explicit teaching of social skills, life skills and communication skills as well as the teaching assistants working within mainstream classes, supporting the autistic students with their learning.
-Students are timetabled to be in the unit for the number of sessions that meet their needs.
-These sessions enable them to work towards their EHCP targets, whether these are social or academic.
-The focus is also on personal development: strategies to organise themselves, self-regulate and communicate.
+In a rare and therefore valuable set up, as part of our mainstream building, we have a dedicated space for our ASD centre.
+This space is a part of the main building but ‘tucked away’, giving it a feeling of security and safety for autistic students with EHCPs.
+Since 2015, teaching assistants have been supporting autistic students within a specific space for timetabled, explicit teaching of social skills, life skills and communication skills.
+These sessions enable them to work towards their EHCP targets.
+The teaching assistants also support within mainstream lessons, supporting the autistic students with their academic, communication and social skills.
+The focus is also on personal development: strategies to organise themselves, self-regulate and build self-esteem.

 Enquiries are welcome from parents of students who have a diagnosis of ASD and an EHCP from the Local Education Authority.
 The teacher who leads the ASD unit is called Frances Dutton, SENCO and she can be contacted via email on email@example.com